jappeace/jappeaceApplication/content/using-git-for-templates.md

 can easily merged into all downstream projects with git.

 # Conclusion
-I convinced the reader of the superiority of using git for template management.
+I convinced the reader that using git is the superior way for template management.
 It's simpler, and more flexible.
 I also convinced the authors of stack, cabal and summoner to drop their current way of managing templates and use git instead.